Bonding on Buffy the Vampire Slayer: Who Fell in Love, Who Feuded and Who Became BFFs

 WB

-Books and theses have been written, college courses taught, the series has extended in graphic-novel form and, throughout, the original series has been dissected for the itsy-bitsiest minutiae.
+Books and theses have been written, college courses taught, the series has extended in graphic-novel form and, throughout, the show has been dissected for the itsy-bitsiest minutiae.

-That's why last year it was so momentous when a dozen members of the main cast, minus Anthony Stewart Head, who had play rehearsal, reunited for a big Entertainment Weekly spread for their 20th anniversary last year.
+That's why in 2017 it was so momentous when a dozen members of the main cast, minus Anthony Stewart Head, who had play rehearsal, reunited for a big Entertainment Weekly spread for their 20th anniversary.
 In a cemetery setting, naturally.

+(Meanwhile, Head hasn't detached from the experience—last year he tweeted about rewatching "The Body," the episode where Buffy's mom dies, and Emma Caulfield Ford and Nicholas Brendon weighed in.)

 James White for EW